 The TCL Alto 5+ is a sub-par performing soundbar that has a very bass-heavy and dark sound profile.
 It doesn’t get as loud as other models but should be fine for casual listening sessions at a normal volume.
 This 2.1 configuration has a very small wireless sub and the bar is quite small, too, which results in a small soundstage.
 On the upside, its frequency response is decent and fans of bass might like its overall sound signature.

 The Alto 5+ is part of the first TCL lineup of soundbars, which aims to offer budget options.
 This 2019 model has a 2.1 configuration with a sub, which the normal Alto 5 lacks.
-It is slightly smaller than the higher-end and better performing Alto 7+.
-The main competitors of the Alto 5+ are the Alto 7+, the YAS-209 and the Samsung HW-R550.
+It's slightly smaller than the higher-end and better performing Alto 7+.
+The TCL Alto 5+'s main competitors are the TCL Alto 7+, the Yamaha YAS-209, and the Samsung HW-R550.

-The sub is made of wood except for the plastic port which is on the front face.
+The sub is made of wood, aside from the plastic port, which is on the front face.
 The speaker is in the back along with the power jack.

-The bar of the TCL Alto 5+ is fairly small and will fit between the legs of the stand of most 55 inch TVs.
-It is also not very tall and will not obstruct your view of the screen unless your TV sits flush on the table like the Sony A9G.
+The TCL Alto 5+'s bar is fairly small and will fit between the legs of the stand of most 55 inch TVs.
+It also isn't very tall and won't obstruct the view of the screen unless your TV sits flush on the table, like the Sony A9G.